'Better Watch Out' Review- Worst Movie I've Seen in Ages

 And then there is Levi Miller who plays Luke.
 He was masterful in his portrayal, no matter how I felt about the movie.
 The only other time I've seen an actor nail a role similar to this was in the TV series Bates Motel with the character of Norman.
 Luke is no Norman—but you get my drift.

 Other parts of the movie I enjoyed were the tiny plot twists that became clear towards the end and the trailer.
 The trailer was superb in delivering from an angle that it was not actually from.
-Bravo to the trailer.
+Bravo to the trailer for Better Watch Out.

 What They Did Wrong